anonymous666-speech/Demo-VChangeCodec/index.md

 ## Abstract
-Neural speech codecs enable high-quality real-time communication (RTC) at low bit rates, making them efficient for bandwidth-constrained environments.
+Neural speech codecs enable high-quality real-time communication (RTC) at low bit rates, making them efficient for bandwidth-limited environments.
 However, customizing the timbre of transmitted voices still relies on separate voice conversion (VC) systems, resulting in a cascaded pipeline with high latency.
 In this paper, we present _VChangeCodec_, a real-time neural speech codec with native VC capacity and switchable voice modes.
 Specifically, we design a fully causal convolutional network and use the scalar quantization codebook to acquire compact tokens.
 For voice change mode, leveraging the target speaker's embedding, we incorporate a lightweight causal projection network that can be optionally activated within the encoding module to adapt timbre at the token level.
 These adapted tokens are quantized and transmitted to the decoding module to generate the converted speech of the target speaker.
-Experiments demonstrate that our VChangeCodec with fewer than 3M parameters performs competitively in speech reconstruction and excels in timbre adaptation capabilities with an ultra-low latency of 40 ms, making it ideal for RTC scenarios such as online conferencing.
+Experiments demonstrate that our VChangeCodec with fewer than 3M parameters performs competitively in speech reconstruction and excels in timbre adaptation capabilities with an ultra-low latency of 40 ms, making it ideal for RTC scenarios such as social media and chatting.

 # Demo of original voice mode